gcanti/fp-ts/docs/modules/FromIO.ts.md

 ## FromIO overview

-Lift a computation from the `IO` monad.
+Lift a computation from the `Sync` effect.

 Added in v3.0.0